-MoMA curator: “We will become extinct.
+MoMA curator: “[Humanity] will become extinct.
 We need to design an elegant ending”

 PA: The exhibit starts in a very factual way.
 You start by entering a room of information design, where you get the facts.
 NASA has this website, Images of Change, that shows before and after images of different territories around the world.
 It’s so effective.
 We’re going to have these images of change on big screens.
 And then we’re collecting data sets now, to show people change has happened–it’s not an invention, things are moving at a very fast pace.

 Then you enter a cosmic section, which shows what our futures could be, and what our past has been.
-So there’s going to be a work by Daisy Ginsburg together with Christina Agapakis that brings back the scent of extinct flowers.
+So there’s going to be a work by Daisy Ginsburg together with Sissel Tolaas and Christina Agapakis that brings back the scent of extinct flowers.

 From there, you’ll go into the every day.
 So you move slowly to the Ruby Cup [an eco-conscious alternative to tampons] to characters made of trash in Cape Town, South Africa–very mundane works.
-Then you go back to a systemic view of reality, in which you see work by [the Dutch studio] Formafantasma, which is designed to make people realize that trash is not trash, but a material.
+Then you go back to a systemic view of reality, in which you see work by [the Netherlands-based, Italian duo] Formafantasma, which is designed to make people realize that trash is not trash, but a material.
 So it has an atmospheric beginning, and then a back-to-reality mode, then at the end–empathy is the way forward.
 So Laura Aguilar, if I can get the print, will be at the end.

 FC: There are projects from all over the world.
 Why is it important to have global representation?